apache/incubator-seata/README.md

 A typical lifecycle of FESCAR managed distributed transaction:

 1. TM asks TC to begin a new global transaction.
-TC generates a XID representing the global transaction.
+TC generates an XID representing the global transaction.
 2. XID is propagated through microservices' invoke chain.
 3. RM register local transaction as a branch of the corresponding global transaction of XID to TC.
 4. TM asks TC for committing or rollbacking the corresponding global transaction of XID.
-5. TC drives all branch transactions under the corresponding global transaction of  XID to finish branch committing or rollbaking.
+5. TC drives all branch transactions under the corresponding global transaction of XID to finish branch committing or rollbacking.

 ![Typical Process](https://cdn.nlark.com/lark/0/2018/png/18862/1545296917881-26fabeb9-71fa-4f3e-8a7a-fc317d3389f4.png)